Thomas F. Bayard (pilot boat): End of service

 Steam power rendered the Thomas F. Bayard obsolete.
 As a result, on July 15, 1897, she was purchased by the Alaska Transport, Trading and Mining Company, who used her to transport miners and freight for the Yukon Gold Rush.
 She sailed out to the Pacific Northwest around the Cape Horn and traded as far north as St. Michael's at the mouth of the Yukon River, Alaska and as far south as Seattle and Port Townsend, Washington.
 In 1906, when the Gold Rush ended, she was sold to Captain Hans Blakstad, who used her as a sealer for seal and sea otter fishing out of Victoria, British Columbia.
 In 1911, she was purchased by the Canadian Department of Marine & Fisheries for use as a lightship.
 She worked with the fleet of vessels at the mouth of the Fraser River in British Columbia, Canada.
 She was renamed, the Sandsheads No. 16, and guided freighters into New Westminster, British Columbia for 43 years until 1956.
 In 1969 she became a houseboat in Mosquito Creek in North Vancouver.

 The Bayard was then acquired by the Vancouver Maritime Museum in 1978 for $8,500.
 More than $100,000 was spent on her restoration.
-She was towed to Sterling Shipyards where she was rebuilt from 1979-1980.
+She was towed to Sterling Shipyards where she was rebuilt from 1979 to 1980.
 During this time the Bayard was recognized by the British Columbia Historical Trust as a Heritage Vessel.
 The Vancouver Maritime Museum received a $50,000.00 grant from the British Columbia Heritage Trust that was used in her restoration.
 In December 1983, the Thomas F. Bayard Restoration Society was formed by a local group, headed by president Doug Ford.
-The goal of the committee was to restore the vessel as a "sealer" vessel and allow the public to view her while moored at the Museum's harbor.
+The goal of the committee was to restore the vessel as a "sealer" vessel and allow the public to view her while moored at the museum's harbor.
 In 1990 the Thomas F. Bayard Restoration Society took the lead in trying to raise more money to restore the vessel.

 The Bayard was then exhibited at the Vancouver Museum where she was visited by thousands of people.
 In December 1996, the Bayard suffered a setback when over three feet of snow covered her and caused her to sink at her mooring.
 In September 2002, the century-old pilot boat was found grounded in low tide near False Creek.
 The city hauled the sunken boat out of the creek in pieces for the U.S. based International Yacht Restoration School, Mystic Seaport and the Vancouver Maritime Museum, for the archeological teams to study and document the remains of her hull.
 The Thomas F. Bayard collection, at the Vancouver Maritime Museum, includes photographs, textual records and negatives related to the history and preservation efforts.